Wonderful mountain railways and castles of Wales are an integral part of this adventure as we explore the highlights.

 - Standard Class rail and coach travel throughout your tour

-- Scenic rail journeys on the Welsh Highland Railroad and the Ffestiniog Railroad
+- Scenic rail journeys on the Welsh Highland Railroad, Ffestiniog Railroad, and Snowdon Mountain Railroad

 - 5 nights' hotel accommodation